Is it safe to swim in Puerto Vallarta?

 So, why aren’t there any shark attacks in Puerto Vallarta?

-There’s a myth that dolphins patrol the area from any threats to the bay, but that seems unlikely.
-A more likely explanation is that sharks in Puerto Vallarta were over-exploited back in the 1930s and they simply have never recovered.
+Shark attacks are generally very rare in the world.
+There is a myth that dolphins patrol the area of the bay.
+But a more likely explanation is that sharks in Puerto Vallarta were overexploited back in the 1930s.

 Sharks have low reproductive rates, and shark fin soup was very popular.
 Many types of sharks are still exploited for their fins as some consider them a delicacy, but the practice is cruel and unsustainable.

-Back in 2008, there was news about a shark attacking 3 surfers in less than a month.
-This happened on the beaches close to Ixtapa-Zihuatanejo, about 10 hours south of Puerto Vallarta.
+Back in 2008, alarming news broke that a shark had attacked 3 surfers in less than a month.
+But both of these incidents happened on beaches near Ixtapa-Zihuatanejo, about 10 hours south of Puerto Vallarta.

 These attacks were associated with “La Niña” which modifies ocean currents and temperatures, and there have not been any other reported attacks in the last few years.

-In conclusion, shark attacks in Puerto Vallarta are extremely rare, and the chances of you being the victim of one are so remote that it’s not something worth worrying about.
+In conclusion, shark attacks in Puerto Vallarta’s area are extremely rare, and the chances of you being the victim of one are so remote that it’s not something worth worrying about in your coastal adventures.

 Are there crocodiles in Puerto Vallarta?